RamosTailon/RamosTailon/README.md

 Hi, I'm Tailon Ramos, technology enthusiast!
-I like to program in Python, and develop solutions in graphical application interfaces.
+I'm a future web developer and I like develop solutions in graphical application interfaces.
-I like to help and be helped :)
+Technologies I develop: HTML, CSS, JS, Reactjs, SASS, MySQL, Python

 <!---
 RamosTailon/RamosTailon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.